polishx3/Craftbot-Prusaslicer/README.md

 If previous version installed; may need to deleted old printer then reintall printer under 'Configuration Wizard' in prusaslicer

+Revision History

+0.01  Initial Realease

+0.02  2/20/23
+  - fixed bed size
+      Craftbot gives no specific info on bed size accurately; I still maybe off by +/- mm in the various modes
-To check if you have the latest version check start gcode under printer setting

-should start with ";V0.02 Start code PrusaSlicer"
+  - added versioning to start gcode check start gcode under printer setting should start with ";V0.02 Start code PrusaSlicer"

-Latest Version 0.02

-thanks

-please enclose prusa project with gcode & stl for me in zip;
+for debubing please enclose prusa project with gcode & stl for me in zip;
 thanks